iho-ohi/S130PT/01_initiate/README.md

 #### Title

-Polygonal Demarcations of Global Sea Areas
+The product specification for Polygonal demarcations of global sea areas

 *Description: The title of the product specification.*

-The product specification for Polygonal demarcations of global sea areas
 ---

 #### Abstract

-...

-*Description: A brief summary of the Product Specification summarizing: 1. the intended use, 2. the primary and secondary user, 3. the expected functionality*

 This document describes an S-100 compliant product specification for Polygonal demarcations of global sea areas (PDGSA).
 The purpose is to support the provision of digital coordinates for limits of oceans and seas to meet requirements of contemporary geographic information systems.
 The S-130 datasets must designate global geographic sea areas by a system of unique numerical identifiers only.

 Comment:Based on the S-130 ToRs and Proposal items 1.9.1-1.9.3 of A-2.
+...

+*Description: A brief summary of the Product Specification summarizing: 1. the intended use, 2. the primary and secondary user, 3. the expected functionality*

 ---

 #### Product Specification Scope

-...

-*Description: The overall scope of the Specification*

-*Comments: This should include the expected SOURCE(s) of the data.
-For example: NIPWG publications...a source would be the Coast Pilot/Sailing Directions for S-126 (that way if someone thinks Tide Tables should be here instead of with S-104 it will be listed).*

 1.Spatial Extent：
 This product specification applies to the maritime area, described below: The area of applicability is the global maritime areas.